 In fact, an eye-pleasing photograph will always have great composition.

-An experienced photographer will know how to create a perfectly composed photo by focusing on things like thoroughly considering object and subject placement, focal points, layouts, and much more.
+An experienced photographer will know how to create a perfectly composed photo — by thoroughly considering object, subject placement, and focal points.

 Now, wouldn’t it be nice if you could do the same with your photographs?

-In today’s post, we’re going to take a closer look at the rule of thirds – a concept that will help you take the placement of your subject into great consideration so the composition of your photos is well-balanced, visually appealing, and interesting to look at too.
+In today’s post, we’re going to take a closer look at the rule of thirds.
+It is a concept that will help you take the placement of your subject into great consideration.
+Doing so, the composition of your photos is well-balanced, visually appealing, and interesting to look at, too.

 Within the grid, you’ll notice the lines intersect at four distinct points.
 These are your points of interest.

 You can imagine this grid while you’re peering through your viewfinder.
 Or, you can use the LCD that’s used to frame the shot you’re about to take.

 Better yet, this rule is so popular, that most digital cameras come with a rule of thirds grid overlay.
 So you can enable while you’re taking pictures.